wkocjan/gatsby-theme-intro/gatsby-theme-intro/README.md

 ### Enable email notifications

 Contact form is integrated with [Formspree](https://formspree.io/).
-Any form submissions will be sent to your e-mail (set in `profile.yaml`).
+To enable form submissions to your e-mail, please sign up for a Formspree account and create a new form in your dashboard.

-You need to confirm your e-mail - to do it, please just send any message using the contact form.
-Shortly after doing it, you'll receive message from Formspree with an activation link.
+Once you do it, you'll get your unique endpoint - please add it to `gatsby-config.js`, within a `siteMetadata` object.

 ## Configuration